 Sunday Night Dinner and Discussion

-Beginning August 25th and almost every Sunday evening when school is in session during the spring and fall semesters, students gather at the ECM campus center for physical and spiritual nourishment.
+Almost every Sunday evening at 6 PM when school is in session during the spring and fall semesters, students gather at the ECM campus center for physical and spiritual nourishment.
 No one knows for sure, but it’s likely that this tradition was in place long before the campus center was built, nearly fifty years ago.
 A home cooked meal is provided for the evening, which could range from make your own personal size pizza to breakfast for supper to spaghetti.
 After the meal, students gather to discuss a topic or participate in a planned fun activity.

 Get out of the heat and into the cool with our yoga class.
 Blending the need for motion and stillness and solitude in students’ lives, this small group provides physical and spiritual healing to participants each Thursday evenings, during the school year.
 Combining movements borrowed from Kundalini yoga, readings from the Psalms, an extended period of silence, and the Lord’s Prayer in a candlelit setting provides an invigorating and refreshing experience.
-Because of the changes that ECM is experiencing this year, Prayerful Yoga is being held at the Trinity Presbyterian Church, 1110 College Ave.
+Thursdays at 5:30 PM

 Real Food Lunch